dmun/jellybeans.nvim/README.md

   style = "dark", -- "dark" or "light" transparent = false, italics = true,
-  flat_ui = true, -- toggles "flat UI" for Telescope and Snacks.picker
+  flat_ui = true, -- toggles "flat UI" for pickers
   plugins = {
     all = false,
     auto = true, -- will read lazy.nvim and apply the colors for plugins that are installed